CALGARY, Alta. – Hockey Canada announced Wednesday the names of three individuals that will be the 2013

 OHC executive committee: Michael J. Bruni, QC, Murray Costello, Jeff Denomme, Grant Fagerheim and Bob Nicholson

-OHC selection committee: Jim Treliving (chairman), Gilles Courteau, Joe Drago, Pierre LeBrun, Roy MacGregor, Bob McKenzie, Pat Quinn, Glen Sather, Danièle Sauvageau, Scott Smith and Donna Spencer
+OHC selection committee: Jim Treliving (chairman), David Andrews, Gilles Courteau, Joe Drago, Pierre LeBrun, Roy MacGregor, Bob McKenzie, Pat Quinn, Glen Sather, Danièle Sauvageau, Scott Smith and Donna Spencer